donnoel/Pause/README.md

 Pull requests are welcome.
 If you’d like to improve animations, add additional breathing modes, or enhance widget functionality, open an issue and let’s talk.

-⸻

-📄 License

-Pause is available under the MIT license.
-See LICENSE for details.

-⸻

 🌟 Final Note